 Huawei said to be building its own voice assistant

-Elon Musk posts, then deletes tweets calling Trump’s immigration ban “not right”
+Elon Musk posts, then deletes, tweets calling Trump’s immigration ban “not right”

 Last year, Huawei leapfrogged a couple of fellow Chinese hardware companies to secure its spot as the third largest smartphone maker worldwide.
 As the company takes aim at the number two spot, it’s apparently working to differentiate itself even more from the competition by developing more proprietary tech, adding to a list of components that already includes its own in-house chips.